keikoproj/aws-auth/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/keikoproj/aws-auth)](https://goreportcard.com/report/github.com/keikoproj/aws-auth)

-> Makes the management of the aws-auth config map for EKS Kubernetes clusters easier
+The `aws-auth` utility and library makes the management of the `aws-auth` ConfigMap for EKS Kubernetes clusters easier and safer.

 ## Use cases